Callbots are the next wave of developments

 Annika provides real-time information

 Up until now, Annika, the Elisa customer service bot, has been mainly used in the task of serving clients.
-Now, however, it has acquired new skills that help monitor Elisa’s network anomalies and service errors.
+Now, however, it has acquired new skills that help with network anomaly detection and service error monitoring.
 The artificial intelligence listens to incoming calls, identifies customers’ problems, classifies the anomalies and informs specialists about likely failures and the probable locations of these on the map of Estonia.

 AI has been used in Elisa’s customer service in the form of service bot Annika since 2018.
 “Annika started as an AI chatbot.
 A year later, she also became a callbot to work in the call service, directing the client to the service staff member best equipped to solve the client’s issue.
 This year a third function was added.
 Now, Annika can provide real-time information about potential failures to Elisa’s monitoring service,” says Mailiis Ploomann, Head of Telecom Services at Elisa Eesti AS.

 “The special situation that we were all faced within the second quarter of 2020 proved very well how good Elisa’s previously taken decisions had been.
 This encouraged us to continue to be bold in expanding Annika’s skills and features.
 Elisa offers a vital service to its clients and, therefore, needs to monitor the functioning of all services in real-time and at all times.
 By now we have learned to monitor hundreds of different IT applications with the help of special systems that allow us to detect failures and anomalies as quickly as possible,” explains Ploomann.

 However, there are still situations that the used algorithms are unable to spot or that the previously agreed metrics cannot adequately reflect.
 In such a situation monitoring is best aided by AI that is quickly able to process hundreds or thousands of complaints in order to calculate what clients are unhappy about and where the problems lie.

 Elisa’s AI and service bot transmits monitoring information in three categories: